Woodford Island

-Woodford Island is an inland island in the Far-North Coast of New South Wales, Australia.
+Woodford Island is the largest island in the lower reaches of the Clarence River in the Far-North Coast of New South Wales, Australia.
 It is formed by the Clarence River where it splits into the South Arm and North Arm at the small village of Brushgrove then reforms at the town of Maclean.
 The island is the largest in NSW, either inland or offshore, at 37 km2.

 Access

 There are three ways on and off the island, two bridges; at the southern end is the Wingfield Bridge in Brushgrove, which crosses to Cowper, and the McFarlane Bridge at the northern end, that gives access to Maclean.